cmaxw/devchat-eleventy/src/sustain-our-software/sos006-lessons-learned-with-bastien-guerry.md

 ## Episode Summary

-Bastien Guerry is the release manager of [Org Mode](https://orgmode.org/) and also worked as a maintainer of Org Mode between 2011-1015.
+Bastien Guerry is the Release Manager of [Org Mode](https://orgmode.org/) and also worked as a maintainer of Org Mode between 2011-1015.
+He is now employed by the French Administration in a program [Entrepreneurs d'intérêt général](https://twitter.com/eigforever) inspired by [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/).

 ## Links